jaw, neck & head focus

 targeted muscle release

-Holding tension in the jaw is a common, whether the result of a stressful day or unconscious grinding or clenching during sleep.
+Holding tension in the jaw is common.
+It can be brought on by a stressful day or even unconscious grinding or clenching during sleep.
 Releasing tightness in the jaw and surrounding muscles can have a positive effect on:

 headaches, migraines, jaw mobility, jaw pain, sleep quality and other symptoms of TMJ dysfunction.